 This 700-acre park on the Rockland /Bergen County border is the southernmost component of the Palisades Interstate Park system in New York State.
 Although this park is on the New York & New Jersey Trail Conferences list of “less-traveled trails,” the hike with the best view, the Hudson River Overlook Trail (a 4.3-mile loop), tends to be heavily trafficked.
 We advise going early or on weekdays if you plan to do this one.
 There’s a great pool at the park, but it was not open at press time.

 If you’re looking for something both kid- and dog-friendly, it’s hard to beat the 2.1-mile loop trail at this Scenic Hudson park.
 A somewhat steep uphill climb at the start has big payoffs: a suspension bridge that spans the creek and a rocky beach on the Hudson River shoreline that’s great for skipping stones.
-There’s plenty of chances for birding, too, at the 130-acre preserve, including blueback herring and bald eagles.
+There are plenty of chances for birding, too, at the 130-acre preserve, including bald eagles.